caullird/proj631-huffman-decompression/README.md

 This program, using a binary string and a frequency dictionary, allows to decode a text that has been coded by the Huffman method

+## Milestones of the project
+1. Learn about the Huffman Algorithm
+2. Think about all different classes
+3. Implement the main structure of the project
+4. Open & read files (content, frequences, characters)
+5. Implements Nodes structure
+6. Huffman Tree implementation (based on frequences of characters)
+7. How to run through the Huffman Tree in order to obtain the decompression of compressed text
+8. Write the decompressed text in a file

 ## How to install the program?

 Clone the repo: